Lichen planus is a rash that can affect different parts of your body, including the inside of your mouth. See a GP if you think you might have it.

 If you have lichen planus on your skin:

-- wash with plain warm water – avoid soaps and body washes
+- wash with warm water – avoid soaps and body washes

-- wash your hair over a sink or bath so the shampoo does not come into contact with the rest of your skin
+- wash your hair over a sink or bath so the shampoo does not touch the rest of your skin

-If the lichen planus is on your vulva:
+If you have lichen planus on your genitals:

-- hold a bag of frozen peas wrapped in a clean tea towel against the affected bits to ease itching and swelling
+- hold a bag of frozen peas wrapped in a clean tea towel against the affected areas to ease itching and swelling

 - brush your teeth carefully twice a day to keep your gums healthy